ArchUsr64/blog/lfx_blog.md

 ### Application Process
 The learning journey started right as I applied for the program through [LFX](https://mentorship.lfx.linuxfoundation.org/#projects_all).
-I was assigned a few tasks to complete as a precondition for the mentorship as well as the requirement to complete LFD103 ([A Beginner’s Guide to Linux Kernel Development](https://training.linuxfoundation.org/training/a-beginners-guide-to-linux-kernel-development-lfd103/)) course.
+I was assigned a few tasks to complete as a precondition for the mentorship as well as the requirement to complete the LFD103 ([A Beginner’s Guide to Linux Kernel Development](https://training.linuxfoundation.org/training/a-beginners-guide-to-linux-kernel-development-lfd103/)) course.
 Completing the prerequisite tasks served as a gentle introduction to the upcoming program.
 Tasks ranged from detecting PCI and USB devices on the device using sysfs to compiling and booting your own kernel!